nathannnhernandez/WeeklyActivitiesGDIM33/README.md

 4. Focus on scalability based on game identification: use prefabs, serialized fields, scriptable objects, singletons, parent classes, etc
 5. Playtest frequently (at least every other week): new and returning players
 6. Create playtest goals + take notes

+As for a games scope, if your vertical slice is fat, it can be hard to make it tall without it falling over.
+Breaking down the core mechanics of your game can make it much easier to recognize when your slice is getting too fat.